 Originally inhabited by Calusa and Timucua peoples, the region was later home to Fort Brooke, an 1824 military post, and began to see new industries after the 1884 arrival of the South Florida Railroad.
 Spanish entrepreneur Vicente Martinez Ybor introduced cigar manufacturing to the region, and Ybor City became a worldwide center for the trade.

 Though it lasted just four months, the world’s first scheduled passenger airline service, inaugurated in 1914, sprang up to connect Tampa and St. Petersburg (now just a half-hour apart on I-275).

-Today, local citrus fruits, along with the phosphates that are a major industry, leave via the port at Tampa, while essentials like petroleum, coal and steel come into this regional trade and distribution center.
+Today, local citrus fruits, along with the phosphates that are a major industry, leave the Sunshine State via the port at Tampa, while essentials like petroleum, coal and steel come into this regional trade and distribution center.

 “I definitely keep flood zones in mind,” says Waters.
 “If you have a mortgage, you need flood insurance, which is an additional expense.
 If there’s a hurricane, you’re more likely to get flooded.
 If the water rises, you’re more likely to get flooded.
 St. Petersburg does a great job, but there is a lot of developed land that’s under sea level.
 In the Shore Acres neighborhood, if it so much as sprinkles, it’s flooding.
 You just have to know that.”

 All the same, experts are betting on the city’s future.
 No less a figure than Bill Gates is investing in the Water Street Tampa multi-use project, which includes the city’s first “true five-star luxury hotel,” the JW Marriott.